stefanpenner/es6-promise/README.md

 * `npm run build` to build
 * `npm test` to run build and runt ests
 * `npm start` to run a build watcher, and webserver to test
+* `npm run test:server` for a testem test runner and watching builder